hassandev03/java-work/README.md

-Welcome to the Java-Work repository, created by Muhammad Hassan Raza.
+Welcome to the java-work repository, created by Muhammad Hassan Raza.
 This repository houses a collection of programs, projects, practice programs, and algorithms implemented in Java.

 Folder Structure:
 Programs: Contains individual short Java programs.